annapoliswu/chemSims/egdd.md

     - Details: *Use mouse in some way to pour/get water into glassware.
 Graphically this might be a bit tricky if the glassware not uniform shape.*
   - *Weigh and determine volume*
     - Details: *Scale gives back a number once you put water in the glass on it*
-    - How it works: *Scale readings can correspond to lines on the glass readings easily - maybe with some randomness.*
+    - How it works: *Scale readings can correspond to lines on the glass readings easily - or could be fixed with some randomness.*

 ## Feedback